 What's more, Twilio made it to IPO by burning only a fraction of what downstream "user first" SaaS companies spend on sales/marketing (aka CAC).
 For my money, the Twilio XaaS pattern is one incredibly relevant expression of the kind of "creativity" VC Rothman was referring to in his quote above, and Murphy is referring to in his "more capital efficient and profitable" observation.

 And here's the thing.
 Twilio's API-as-a-product model is just one go-to-market "configuration" of a Partner First building block business in the XaaS economy--albeit an extremely popular configuration.
 Given the rise of microservices APIs, container stores, cloud marketplaces, IoT cloud/fog services, white label SaaS, and more, there is much "creativity" to come relative to the technology, marketing, monetization, and sticky partner-advantaged distribution strategies of digital building block businesses.

-So given the rising interest in building block and API-based startup success models, here's 10 core "attributes" of a XaaS Partner First business that I pay attention to--attributes that set them apart from "steroid startup" user-first approaches.
+So given the rising interest in building block and API-based startup success models, here's 10 core "attributes" of a XaaS Partner First business that I pay attention to--attributes that set them apart from "steroid startup" and "fake growth" freemium user-first approaches.

 1. "Building Block" Product Focus